The Patriot Post® · A Romney-Ryan Revolution?

 Reagan’s remarks then are remarkably applicable to circumstances today, and should form the outline for Romney’s speech.

 Then, Reagan declared, “I want my candidacy to unify our country; to renew the American spirit and sense of purpose.
 I want to carry our message to every American, regardless of party affiliation, who is a member of this community of shared values. … Never before in our history have Americans been called upon to face three grave threats to our very existence, any one of which could destroy us.
 We face a disintegrating economy, a weakened defense and an energy policy based on the sharing of scarcity.
-The major issue of this campaign is the direct political, personal and moral responsibility of Democratic Party leadership – in the White House and in Congress – for this unprecedented calamity, which has befallen us.
+The major issue of this campaign is the direct political, personal and moral responsibility of Democrat Party leadership – in the White House and in Congress – for this unprecedented calamity, which has befallen us.

 "We need rebirth of the American tradition of leadership at every level of government and in private life as well.